Short abstracts and links to papers and slides.

 Hearers recover a speaker’s persona from linguistic and extra-linguistic cues, and then use the ideological associations drawn from this to retrieve missing content in political slogans.

 (2017) The relationship between iconicity as motor-sensory analogy and social meaning: Evidence from creaky voice.
 Paper presented at New Ways ofAnalyzing Variation 46.
 November 2-4, Madison, Wisconsin.

 Looking at the possible perceptuomotor analogies (or proto-iconic meaning) for creaky voice may shed light on how certain vocal qualities get used for stance/affect work micro-interactionally, and how these ideologically map to macro social categories.
 I use data which shows creak taken up in moments of “expressive tempering”, and a correlation between creak use and class identity in a small cohort of middle-class British speakers.

 (2017) Bringing social meaning into ideophone and iconicity research.

-Invited talk at Workshop in Mimetics II: New approaches to old questions.
+Workshop in Mimetics II: New approaches to old questions.
 November 11 Nanzan University, Japan

 Analyzing ideophone loss through the lens of social meaning helps to unpack potential cross-linguistic ideologies towards iconicity and/or expressive language.
 I consider how ideophones come to be socially “marked” in colonial contexts through a survey of western thought on representation, performance and mimesis.
 Ideophones then become markers of social identity, linking speakers (in colonial contexts) to more rural or old-fashioned social practices.
 Ideophones as identity markers can then motivate language change in two ways: ideophone loss or de-ideophonization.
 I use the example of Zulu and Iscamtho to illustrate this.